 In the film’s conclusion, which takes place in the 1980s, the Phantom has modern facial prosthetics rather than flaps of skin.
 When Christine rips his face open, tearing this mask, we see how much the Phantom has aged.
 Without his prosthetics, he instantly grows old and withered.
 His skin has deteriorated, turning rotten and black, slimy even.
 It’s revolting, but more so because the mask hid this level of deterioration so well.
 He has continued to sin, and so his face has continued to display that sin and grow more putrid.
 Leroux’s Phantom is either masked or unmasked, and there is no overlap between those states.
 Englund’s Phantom is constantly shifting between these states, overlapping, and he never stops deteriorating.
 While Leroux’s Phantom was born a certain way, and stayed that way, there is nothing to stop Englund’s version from becoming more horrifying.
 Nothing to stop him from taking on different appearances throughout the film, rather than one steady vision.

-There are multiple accounts of people fainting and screaming in theatres the first time Lon Chaney’s face is shown in Phantom.
-A single shot, where Christine reaches behind the Phantom as he plays the organ, and his silent scream when she removes his mask, made a monumental impact in cinema and horror.
+There are multiple accounts of people fainting and screaming in theatres the first time Lon Chaney’s face was shown in the 1925 Phantom.
+A single shot, one where Christine reaches behind the Phantom as he plays the organ, and his silent scream when she removes his mask, made a monumental impact in cinema and horror.
 Every adaptation since has been a part of that history, and each Phantom has tried to make a similar impact or a respectful homage.
 I imagine Englund wanted to be a part of that history, that chain of horrifying faces.
 Chaney is one of the earliest movie monster icons we have, and Englund is a modern horror icon.
 The 1989 film links the two in a very purposeful way, positioning Englund in a similar light as Chaney.
 But Englund’s version of the character is not just a repeat of Chaney, or anyone else.
 The politics around his mask make this character far more complex.

 “Are you going to kill me now too?”